mattermost/docs/source/developer/webapp-component.rst

 Below is a brief guide on how to do component testing:

 1. Match snapshot using default or expected props.
 Consider the global ``mm_config`` as necessary.
-Note that while the snapshot is convenient, we require not to rely solely on this for every test case as this is easy to overlook by initiating `jest --updateSnapshot` without carefully inspecting the change.
+Note that while the snapshot is convenient, we require not to rely solely on this for every test case as this is easily overlooked by initiating `jest --updateSnapshot` without carefully inspecting the change.

 .. code-block:: javascript
   :linenos: